ParabolInc/parabol/docker/stacks/single-tenant-host/README.md

 This will run `pre-deploy` and thus it will recreate the `web-server` and the `gql-executor`.

 The Embedder requires a model.
 It can be provided using the **Text Embeddings Inference** container available on the stack.
-It can be executed with `docker compose --profile databases --profile llm --profile parabol --profile embedder up`
+It can be executed with `docker compose --profile databases --profile text-embeddings --profile parabol --profile embedder up`

 ## Database debug